Decomposing Claw-free Subcubic Graphs and $4$-Chordal Subcubic Graphs: Introduction

-An edge decomposition of a graph $G$ is called a {\it good decomposition}, if the edges of $G$ can be decomposed into a spanning tree, a matching and a $2$-regular subgraph (matching or $2$-regular subgraph may be empty).
-A graph is called {\it good} if it has a good decomposition.
-Hoffmann-Ostenhof's Conjecture is known to be true for some families of cubic graphs.
-Kostochka \cite{Kostochka} showed that the Petersen graph, the prism over cycles, and many other graphs are good.
-Bachstein \cite{Bachstein} proved that every $3$-connected cubic graph embedded in torus or Klein-bottle is good.
-Furthermore, Ozeki and Ye \cite{Ozeki} proved that $3$-connected cubic plane graphs are good.
-Akbari et. al. \cite{Akbari} showed that hamiltonian cubic graphs are good.
-Also, it has been proved that the traceable cubic graphs are good \cite{Abdolhosseini}.
-In $2017$, Hoffmann-Ostenhof et. al. \cite{Hoff3} proved that planar cubic graphs are good.
-In this paper it is shown that the connected claw-free subcubic graphs and the connected $4$-chordal subcubic graphs are good.
+Hoffmann-Ostenhof's conjecture is known to be true for some families of cubic graphs.
+Kostochka \cite{Kostochka} showed that the Petersen graph, the prism over cycles, and many other graphs have $3$-decompositions.
+Bachstein \cite{Bachstein} proved that every $3$-connected cubic graph embedded in torus or Klein-bottle has a $3$-decomposition.
+Furthermore, Ozeki and Ye \cite{Ozeki} proved that $3$-connected plane cubic graphs have $3$-decompositions.
+Akbari et. al. \cite{Akbari} showed that Hamiltonian cubic graphs have 3-decompositions.
+Also, it has been proved that the traceable cubic graphs have $3$-decompositions \cite{Abdolhosseini}.
+In $2017$, Hoffmann-Ostenhof et. al. \cite{Hoff3} proved that planar cubic graphs have $3$-decompositions.
+In this paper it is shown that the connected claw-free subcubic graphs and the connected $4$-chordal subcubic graphs have $3$-decompositions.